Q: How do I make an appointment with Frank?

 Q: What can I expect from my first appointment with Frank?

-Q: Should I bring my spouse or significant other to the first appointment?
+Q: Can my spouse or significant other attend the first appointment?

 Q: Can my counseling records be released to anyone without my knowledge?

 A: No. Records cannot be released without your written consent.
 By law, Frank cannot communicate with anyone unless you give permission.
 This is done to protect your privacy.
 Please be advised that there are certain exceptions.
 Frank may have to release information about you if you threaten to harm yourself and/or others.
 This is done for your protection.
 He must also comply with any judge’s order.
 It’s also necessary for your insurance company to have some basic information about you like the diagnosis.

 Q: For how many sessions will I be seen?

 A: That depends.
 Your time with counseling could be three to six months, or sometimes longer.
 Whatever the situation, counseling should be practical.
 It’s about building skills and finding solutions.
 How far to go is your choice.
 The objective should be to have the best experience possible.

 A: Frank can help you arrange a medication consult with your family doctor, a psychiatrist, or nurse practitioner.
 These professionals specialize in treating your symptoms with medication.

 Q: Can Frank be reached after business hours?